DOAdacha/vn-gui/README.md

 May change to another text format to simulate the "typing text" of normal VN's.
 Got InputProvider working
 Text is able to be changed using clicking and rendering

+3/16/15
+Able to switch background and text scenes now
+Text and Images are now changed using clicking and rendering Switches by changing the current Scene and TextBox in imageSwitching.java added accessors and a switchScene function to imageSwitching implemented the switching into the tutGame